-Importing records from one organization to another in itself is an arduous task, which includes most crucial customer data of both the companies.
-It requires that you have an in-depth experience of the best practices that can be applied during migration.
+Importing records from one organization to another in itself is an arduous task, which includes the most crucial customer data of both companies.
+It requires that you have in-depth experience of the best practices that can be applied during migration.
 If this job is too much for you and your organization to complete, it’s advisable to reach out to a consulting partner, like Solunus.

 This step involves laying down the foundation in the new org by migrating all the configuration, customization, and business processes and implementing the industry-wide best practices.

 This step involves Data cleansing, Data mapping and migrating all the data, keeping the relationship intact with inter-related objects.

 It is extremely important to execute the above steps with clearly defined phases and apply best practices all through the way for a seamless Salesforce org migration.
 At Solunus, we have come up with a set of questions that you can ask yourself at each stage of the migration process, take a look.